K1-ZR/practice-cpp/README.md

   return 0;
 }
 ```
+* Scope operator, `::`, is used in the definition of a function member of a class outside the class itself.
+* Access members of a class by inserting a dot `.` between object name and member name.
 * The definition of the member function `area` has been included directly within the definition of class `Rectangle`.
 * Conversely, `set_values` it is merely declared with its prototype within the class, but its definition is outside it.